-You may spend a lot on your golf balls, ensuring that they remain in good condition means maintaining the best performance.
+You may spend a lot on your golf balls, and ensuring that they remain in good condition means maintaining the best performance.

 The Dishwasher Method

 Let’s start with perhaps the laziest method of them all but easily the most trouble-free.
-They may rattle but golf balls are surprisingly dishwasher safe.
+They may rattle but golf balls are surprisingly dishwasher-safe.

 Though you should be aware that a cheaply built dishwasher may suffer from having golf balls bouncing around.
 If you are unsure, make sure that your utensil department comes with a lid that you can close.

 If your golf balls only have light dirt where you want them to shine then give them a quick clean.
-Just like washing your plates, the hot water and detergent removes any light dirt and your golf balls should come out sparkling.
+Just like washing your plates, the hot water and detergent remove any light dirt and your golf balls should come out sparkling.

 Load the golf balls in the utensil department of your dishwasher and close the lid if you can.
 Use a medium cycle and the appropriate amount of detergent for that wash.